Animal Health & Welfare

 Responsible Sourcing

-We’re using our scale and influence to help positively impact our planet, animals and the people in our supply chain, especially for our priority ingredients where we can have the greatest impact: beef, soy for chicken feed, fiber, palm oil, fish and coffee.
+We aim to use our scale and influence to help positively impact the animals and people connected to our supply chain, and our planet.
+We believe we can have the greatest impact when sourcing our priority commodities: beef, soy for chicken feed, fiber, palm oil, fish and coffee.

-Read more
+Read more about Responsible Sourcing

 McDonald’s building